KestrelInstitute/Specware/UserDoc/sources/writers-guide/writing.rst

 The tools automatically insert the proper numbers.

-Definition lists are given as a series lines, where the term being defined is given on the first line, then the definition is indented on the following line (with no separating blank line between the term and the definition::
+Definition lists are given as a series of lines, where the term being defined is given on the first line, then the definition is indented on the following line (with no separating blank line between the term and the definition::